 • Backup oversight.
 If you have multiple partitions, it’s more work to make sure they’re all being backed up properly, and it’s easy to miss it.

-Unless you have a specific reason to partition, don’t bother.
+Unless you have a specific reason to partition, I wouldn’t bother.
 Instead:

 • Use the NTFS file system (the default these days), which does a pretty good job of optimizing for speed, space, and reliability, and won’t restrict the size of your partition.

 • Back up regularly.
-Having separate partitions doesn’t remove the need to back up; it only makes it slightly more complex.
+Having separate partitions doesn’t remove the need to back up; it only makes backing up slightly more complex.

 If you have a specific reason to partition, then by all means, go for it.
-Don’t forget it’s still a single hard drive you’re using, and all your partitions need to be properly maintained and backed up.
+Don’t forget, it’s still a single physical hard drive you’re using, and all your partitions need to be properly maintained and backed up.

 Podcast audio